-DCA Is a renowned centre for contemporary art with two large-scale gallery spaces, two intimate cinema screens, a print studio, a creative learning space, and a packed programme of events, workshops, classes and activities aimed at all ages and abilities. @dcadundee
+Dundee Contemporary Arts is a renowned centre for contemporary art with two large-scale gallery spaces, two intimate cinema screens, a print studio, a shop, a creative learning space, and a packed programme of events, workshops, classes and activities aimed at all ages and abilities.

 GENERATORprojects is an artist-run initiative that has been thriving since 1996.
-Run entirely by volunteers, they facilitate an exciting cultural programme of exhibitions and events that celebrate emerging artists and writers.
-Their committee strives to highlight the importance of grassroots activity and its imperative role in sustaining and developing the careers of emerging artists.
+Run entirely by a volunteer committee, they facilitate an exciting cultural programme of exhibitions and events that celebrate emerging artists and writers.
+They strives to highlight the importance of grassroots activity and its imperative role in sustaining and developing the careers of emerging artists.

-Nomas Projects is an experimental project that provides a public platform for Contemporary Art in a broad range of media.
-Open 24/7 the four window gallery space, on Ward Road celebrates a regular showing of emerging creative talent from in and around Dundee.
+Nomas* Projects is an experimental project that provides a public platform for contemporary art in a broad range of media.
+Open 24/7, the four-window gallery space on Ward Road celebrates a regular showing of emerging creative talent from in and around Dundee. @nomasprojects

 Open/Close Dundee has two city-wide trails comprising over 40 individual pieces, with new street art and legal graffiti walls springing up all the time.
 By commissioning artists to brighten up public areas it encourages the public to explore the city and go places they may not normally go.
 The project improves the urban environment and encourages the public to take ownership of their spaces.

-Houses eight galleries covering art, local history and the environment, with both permanent and temporary collections.
-The Dundee and the World gallery focuses on the City’s international collections highlighting Dundee’s long involvement in overseas trade.
-The main Galleries feature nationally historic oil paintings, old and new artefacts and objects.
+The McManus houses eight galleries covering art, local history and the environment, with both permanent and temporary collections.
+The Dundee and the World gallery focuses on the city’s international collections highlighting Dundee’s long involvement in overseas trade.
+The main galleries feature nationally historic oil paintings, old and new artefacts and objects.

 Cooper Gallery at Duncan of Jordanstone College of Art & Design, University of Dundee is internationally recognised as a distinctive platform in Scotland for its radical curatorial research, international approach and focus on critical discourse in contemporary art and culture.

-The University of Dundee Museum offers a year-round exhibition programme across three spaces; The Lamb Gallery, Tower Foyer Gallery and the D’arcy Thomson Zoology Museum.
+The University of Dundee Museums offers a year-round exhibition programme across three spaces; the Lamb Gallery, Tower Foyer Gallery and the D’arcy Thomson Zoology Museum.
 With a multitude of subjects, the exhibitions are usually connected to Dundee and its history in interesting and unusual ways!

-Dundee’s main concert and event venue, located in the heart of the city, in City Square.
-It has a diverse and full programme of events, from bands to comedy, classical, dance and more. @CairdHallDundee
+Caird Hall is Dundee’s main concert and event venue, located in the heart of the city, in City Square.
+It has a diverse and full programme of events, from bands to comedy, classical, dance and more.

 Based at Dundee & Angus College’s Gardyne Campus has a full and regular range of shows covering a wide range of drama, comedy, musical theatre, live music, dance, and community productions. @GardyneTheatre